Tony Charlton: Early radio

-Television
+Television broadcasting

 Charlton moved to Channel 9 to cover the 1956 Summer Olympics.
 In the same year he presented more than 300 two-minute radio interviews with Melbourne identities, targeted at a national American audience.
 These broadcasts, commissioned by the Victorian Promotion Committee were aired on the NBC radio program Monitor.
 The following year he joined Channel 7 as a commentator for the first televised Victorian Football League matches.
 In 1960 he was lured back to Channel 9, where he hosted The Tony Charlton Football Show, a program broadcast on Sunday afternoons in competition with Channel 7's World of Sport.
 One of the most memorable interviews on the program was with an emotional Norm Smith, following his sacking as coach of the Melbourne Football Club.
 He also presented a weekly interview program on Channel 9 over a period of four years.
 The program, Interview with Tony Charlton, was broadcast nationally on Sunday nights with the subjects including British Prime Minister Harold Wilson, United States Senator Robert F. Kennedy, and actor Gregory Peck.
 In 1967, he broadcast live from Cheviot Beach following the disappearance of prime minister Harold Holt.

 Charlton covered a diverse range of major sports events.
 His commentary was described by sports journalist Martin Flanagan as "slightly ornate" but with "sincerity [that] compelled attention", and delivered with "elegant diction".
 He was involved in commentary for 5 Olympic Games and 2 Commonwealth Games.
 His many years of tennis broadcasts included numerous Davis Cup tournaments and Rod Laver's attainment of his second Grand Slam in the 1969 U.S. Open final.
 In motor sport, he covered Jack Brabham's Formula One World Championship win at the 1966 French Grand Prix.
 In association with The Age he promoted major golf tournaments over 13 years including the Australian Open, the Australian PGA Championship and the Victorian Open.

 Notable televised events that Charlton hosted included the Royal Charity Concert for Queen Elizabeth II at the Sydney Opera House in 1980, a broadcast from Gallipoli for Australia Live in 1988, the VP Day 50th anniversary in 1995 and the Caltex Sports Star of the Year over a period of 30 years.

 For more than 25 years, Charlton was MC for Anzac Day ceremonies at the Shrine of Remembrance.
 He actively supported a number of charities, including the Alfred Hospital Foundation (chairman and life governor), the Royal Flying Doctor Service, Melbourne Legacy, the Australian Olympic Team fund, the Royal Victoria Eye and Ear Hospital, Cancer Council Victoria, the Australian War Memorial appeal, the Shrine of Remembrance restoration appeal and Odyssey House.